ammar-tanwar/bloglearnbay/posts/how-to-build-a-rewarding-career-as-a-healthcare-data-scientist.md

 [ Depression analysis dataset by Kaggle](https://www.kaggle.com/datasets/arashnic/the-depression-dataset)
 5. Breast cancer prediction: Breast cancer affects approximately 12% of women worldwide and is on the verge to rise even more.
 This project helps doctors to predict whether a patient has breast cancer or not.
-You’ll be required to create an ML model to classify malignant and benign tumors by utilizing the supervised machine learning classifier technique.
+You’ll be required to create an ML model to classify malignant and benign tumors by utilizing the supervised Machine Learning classifier technique.

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/health7.jpg"   class="img"  /></img>